braedenbucher/GopherHack-Security-Presentations/README.md

 As a Researcher for the University of Minnesota's GopherHack group, I write and present weekly lectures on cybersecurity topics ranging from introductory concepts to specialized research areas.
 These sessions are used as a personal practice to:
 - Rewrite technical topics with more intuition behind them
-- Write my own demonstrations and workflows as if they were reports.
+- Write my own demonstrations and workflows.
 - Document processes and scripts for reproducibility

 # Obsidian Notes